This post may contain affiliate links from which I may earn a commission without any cost to you. Read our policy for details.

 - Scheduling blog posts

-To work in this area, you should be a good writer and have experience with WordPress.
+To work in this area, you should be a good writer and have experience with the WordPress platform.

 If you’re organized and have experience managing projects, this could be a good specialization area.